 Studies have found that patients with Lyme disease experience exaggerated responses to pain and non-painful stimuli despite antibiotic treatment.
-Lopez-Sola and colleagues describe those same responses in patients with fibromyalgia — a condition associated with widespread musculoskeletal pain, fatigue, cognitive, emotional, and sleep-related symptoms.

 Measuring the Brain’s Pain Response with fMRI

-Lopez-Sola’s team used functional MRI (fMRI) to demonstrate an exaggerated response to pain and non-painful stimuli in fibromyalgia patients.
-The team exposed 37 fibromyalgia patients and 35 controls to painful pressure and non-painful visual, auditory, and tactile stimuli.
+Lopez-Sola’s team used Functional Magnetic Resonance Imaging (fMRI) to demonstrate an exaggerated response to pain and non-painful stimuli in fibromyalgia patients.

-When people with fibromyalgia were exposed to painful stimuli, they had greater Neurologic Pain Signature (NPS) responses than those without the condition.
-Greater responses were also described for non-painful visual, auditory, and tactile stimuli.
+The team exposed 37 fibromyalgia patients and 35 control patients to painful pressure and non-painful visual, auditory, and tactile stimuli.
+When the people with fibromyalgia were exposed to painful stimuli, they had greater Neurologic Pain Signature (NPS) responses than those without the condition.

-The brain changes due to pain consisted of augmented responses in sensory integration and self-referential regions, and reduced responses in the lateral frontal cortex.
-Non-painful stimulation produced augmented responses in the insula, posterior cingulate, and medial prefrontal regions, with reduced responses in primary sensory cortices, basal ganglia, and cerebellum.
+The brain changes due to non-painful sensory stimulation consisted of augmented responses in insula, posterior cingulate, and medial prefrontal regions, and reduced responses in primary and secondary sensory cortices, basal ganglia and cerebellum.

 Why This Matters for Lyme Disease

-The authors cautioned that exaggerated responses to pain and non-painful stimuli are not unique to fibromyalgia.
-Multifocal pain and widespread mechanical hypersensitivity are common features of multiple chronic pain conditions — including Lyme disease.
+Multifocal pain and widespread mechanical hypersensitivity are common features of multiple chronic pain conditions.

 Sensory Hyperarousal in Lyme Disease